jtroo/rust-spa-auth/README.md

 code may not be what you want to emulate.
 The [API requests using axios](client/src/api/index.js) are probably the most useful to look at with regards to using the server APIs.

-# Dependencies

-- A recent version of Rust+Cargo (MSRV unknown)
-- A recent version of npm (minimum unknown)

-If you check the [Cargo.toml](server/Cargo.toml), you'll see that the `warp` dependency is on my personal warp fork.
-This is due to waiting on [my PR](https://github.com/seanmonstar/warp/pull/827) to be merged.

 # Note on server framework / async runtime